sibyl-dev/sibyl-api/README.md

 ```bash
 poetry run python sibyl/db/preprocessing.py sibyl/sample_applications/housing_config.yml
 ```
-Make sure mongodb.db in `sibyl/config.yml` is set to `housing`, and then run  Sibyl-API with:
+Make sure the `db` parameter under `mongodb` in `sibyl/config.yml` is set to `housing`, and then run  Sibyl-API with:
 ```bash
 poetry run sibyl run -v
 ```

 ## Preparing database
 Sibyl-API uses a MongoDB-based database system.
-You can fill the database using the `preprocessing.py` script by following these steps:
+You can fill the database using the `preprocessing.py` script by following these steps.
+Be sure to `start` your mongodb service before using the database.

 First, if it doesn't already exist, add a `dbdata` directory in the top-level `sibyl-api` directory.